masakhane-io/lafand-mt/README.md

 ### Fine-tune mT5, M2M100, and byT5 using [HuggingFace Transformers](https://github.com/huggingface/transformers/tree/master/examples/pytorch/translation)

-Step 0: Preprocess your text to be in json lines (see preprocess_mt5.py), you will find an example for Yoruba-English from TSV to JSON
+Step 0: Preprocess your text to be in json lines

 Step 1: Install the necessary modules in requirments.txt